Seaplane / Amphibious Aircraft Insurance

 Insurance built for aircraft that live on the water, the runway, and everywhere in between

-Seaplane and amphibious aircraft owners enjoy unmatched freedom—remote lakes, rivers, and coastal inlets where few can land.
-That freedom comes with unique risks: corrosion, docking hazards, shifting water conditions, and limited emergency options.
-Aero Insurance lets you compare all underwriters with one application so you don’t miss savings or leave coverage holes in a complex, water-driven environment.
+Seaplane and amphibious aircraft owners enjoy access to remote lakes, rivers, and coastal inlets where few other aircraft can operate.
+That freedom comes with unique risks—corrosion, docking hazards, submerged objects, shifting water conditions, and limited emergency options.
+With Aero Insurance, you can compare all underwriters with one application, so you don’t miss savings or leave coverage gaps in a complex, water-driven environment.

-Whether you fly seasonally or year-round, or split time between water and pavement, our aviation specialists—trusted by pilots for 20+ years—build policies around how you actually operate.
-Enjoy less paperwork and more flying, along with proactive renewals that help prevent surprise increases.
+Whether you fly seasonally or year-round, or alternate between water and pavement, our aviation specialists—trusted by pilots for 20+ years—build coverage around how you actually operate.
+Expect less paperwork and more flying, plus proactive renewals designed to help prevent surprise increases.

 Get a Seaplane Insurance Quote